 And if you want those distributed engineers to be successful members of your team for a long time, you’ll need to follow certain best practices right from the get-go.

-Maria Gutierrez, VP of Engineering at FreeAgent (and the Director of the Edinburgh Network at Women Who Code), has been building and managing distributed teams for nearly a decade.
-Previously, as Senior Director of Engineering at LivingSocial, she managed globally distributed teams ranging in size from 30 to 80 — and now, about a third of the engineers at FreeAgent work full-time from various locations in the UK.
+Maria Gutierrez, now Head of Engineering at Intercom (previously VP of Engineering at FreeAgent and the Director of the Edinburgh Network at Women Who Code, has been building and managing distributed teams for nearly a decade.
+Previously, as Senior Director of Engineering at LivingSocial, she managed globally distributed teams ranging in size from 30 to 80 — and by the time she joined Intercom, about a third of the engineers at FreeAgent work full-time from various locations in the UK.

 Gutierrez told us that much of her thinking about distributed teams has come from collaborating with Glenn Vanderburg, a colleague of hers at LivingSocial and now the VP of Engineering at First.io.
 Together, they wrote a blog series on Managing Distributed Teams in 2016, and now are frequently invited to speak about the challenges and rewards of leading distributed teams.